intel/CPU-Manager-for-Kubernetes/docs/known-issues.md

 `cmk reconcile` will not be able to detect the leaked CPU list.
 This scenario should be very rare in practice.

-## `cmk init` flag values for `--num-shared-cores` and `--num-exclusive-cores` must be positive integers

-This places constratints on the construction of the user container command value.
-Zero is also unsupported.

 ## The flag value for `--interval` (used in `cmk reconcile` and `cmk node-report`) must be an integer.

 Fractional seconds are unsupported.